FENECON Home 6, 10 & 15 assembly and operating instructions

 5.1.1.
 FENECON Home 6, 10 & 15-Inverter — Variants A & B

 There are two variants of the inverter in circulation.
 The functions and technical data of the two variants are exactly the same.
-The connection area of the communication lines and the current transformers differ minimally.
-For this reason, the instructions in the relevant chapters always list a variant A and a variant B. |
+The junction box of the communication lines and the current transformers differ minimally.
+For this reason, the instructions in the relevant sections always list a Variant A and a Variant B. |

 illustration | number | designation |